 Now, in order to be granted a work permit, you have to either

-- win your asylum case (which may take several years if you go through a number of appeals), or
+- win your asylum case (which may take several years), or

-- be left waiting 180 days or more with no initial decision on your application from the asylum office or, after a referral, from the immigration court.
+- be left waiting 180 days or more with no initial decision on your application from the asylum office or from the immigration court.
 After 150 days, you can apply for a work permit and you are eligible to receive it after you have been waiting 180 days.

 If You're Allowed to Apply for a Work Permit

-Of course, you may be fortunate to have your asylum application approved early on or to wait 150 days with no initial decision.
-In either such a case, you'll need to take steps to apply for a work permit.
+If 150 days pass with no initial decision on your asylum application, you'll need to take steps to apply for a work permit.

-For in-depth information on asylum and refugee protections and all key immigration law issues, see Nolo's book U.S. Immigration Made Easy by Ilona Bray (Nolo).
+For in-depth information on asylum and refugee protections and all key immigration law issues, see U.S. Immigration Made Easy by Ilona Bray (Nolo).